Skip to main content

 Resources

-5. 2 New updates
+7. 3 New updates

 Unless otherwise indicated, the features below are available to all Google Workspace customers, and are fully launched or in the process of rolling out.
 Rollouts should take no more than 15 business days to complete if launching to both Rapid and Scheduled Release at the same time.
 If not, each stage of rollout should take no more than 15 business days to complete.

-Rolling out to Rapid Release domains now; launch to Scheduled Release domains planned for April 3, 2024. | Available to Google Workspace customers, Google Workspace Individual subscribers, and users with personal Google accounts. | Learn more about sorting & filtering your data.
+The Looker Studio report remains connected to the Sheet, and can be refreshed to reflect data updates. | Rolling out to Rapid Release domains and Scheduled Release domains now. | Available to all Google Workspace customers, Google Workspace Individual subscribers, and users with personal Google accounts. | Learn how to create a Looker Studio report from Google Sheets

 Previous announcements